kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 You can also get all these tools without having to go through MSYS2 but I prefer it this way because it lets me set everything up within the MSYS2 shell without having to go around downloading stuff from multiple places.
 The MSYS2 shell also comes with `make` by default which allows you to use makefiles.

 MSYS2 comes with multiple [<u>environments</u>](https://www.msys2.org/docs/environments/).
 I personally use the `UCRT64` environment but any of them should work.
-Add the path to the environment to the Path system environment variable.
-The path should look something like `C:\msys64\ucrt64\bin`
+Add the path to the MSYS2 environment to the PATH system variable.
+The MSYS2 environment path should look something like this: `C:\msys64\ucrt64\bin`

 # The Hardware
-The great thing about STM32s is that they're very accessible compared to other microcontrollers that are not Arduino/ESP32.
-You can get third-party 'Blue Pill' or 'Black Pill' development boards and an ST-LINK probe almost anywhere for cheap and even their official development boards such as the Nucleo boards are not that expensive.
-Here I'll using a Black Pill board.
+The great thing about STM32s is that they're very accessible compared to other non-Arduino/ESP32 microcontrollers.
+You can get third-party development boards such as the 'Blue Pill' or 'Black Pill' and an ST-LINK probe almost everywhere for cheap and their official boards such as the Nucleo series are quite affordable too.
+Here I'll be using a Black Pill board.

 To program/debug the STM32 using the ST-LINK, you'll need to connect the ST-LINK probe to the board.
 On the Black Pill, the pins are four right-angled header pins at the bottom of the board.
 The connections are as follows: